No-Regret Learning and Equilibrium Computation in Quantum Games: Quantum Games, Equilibria and Online Optimization

 where $\rho_{-i} := \bigotimes_{j \neq i} \rho_{j}$.
 Moreover $\rho$ is called an $\epsilon$-approximate quantum Nash equilibrium ($\epsilon$-QNE) if the inequality is satisfied up to an additive error of $\epsilon$. \end{definition}

-The \emph{exploitability} \cite{johanson2011accelerating} of player $i$ at state $\rho$ is the maximum utility they can gain by deviating, and is given by $ \lambda_{\max}(\Theta_i(\rho_{-i})) - u_i(\rho) \geq 0. $ This leads to an alternative characterization of \ref{QNE}s as the product states that have zero total exploitability, i.e.,
+The \emph{exploitability} (see e.g. \cite{johanson2011accelerating}) of player $i$ at state $\rho$ is the maximum utility they can gain by deviating, and is given by $ \lambda_{\max}(\Theta_i(\rho_{-i})) - u_i(\rho) \geq 0. $ This leads to an alternative characterization of \ref{QNE}s as the product states that have zero total exploitability, i.e.,

 Clearly, \ref{QNE}s are states which are stable under unilateral player deviations.
 However, when we consider non-product states, then we need to formulate a better way to capture families of unilateral deviations permitted within the quantum mechanics framework.
 These deviations are captured by quantum channels and mathematically formalized by completely positive, trace-preserving (CPTP) maps, which are the family of linear mappings from density matrices to density matrices.
 This leads to the following~definition: